Azure/acr/docs/custom-domain/README.md

 For greater isolation, we recommend that you put each certificate in its own key vault and set its access policy independently.
 The registry should always have access to the key vault certficates.

 ### Enhanced security with virtual networks
 Azure Key Vault allows you to [restrict access](https://docs.microsoft.com/azure/key-vault/key-vault-overview-vnet-service-endpoints) to specific virtual networks only.
-Azure Container Registry custom domains can't currently be used where key vault access is restricted.
-This work is in progress and will be available with system-managed identities only.
+Azure Container Registry can access a key vault that has restricted network access with the following configuration:
+* the key vault must [allow trusted services](https://docs.microsoft.com/azure/key-vault/general/network-security#key-vault-firewall-enabled-trusted-services-only) to bypass the Key Vault firewall
+* the container registry must use a system-assigned managed identity to access secrets in the key vault

 ## Prepare your DNS zone
 1. The custom registry domain must have a CNAME record with the target registry login server:\